 But what they don’t know is that often, those places are mistreating and abusing these animals that cannot defend themselves.

-Those animals are often beat until they fear their owners so that they do exactly what they want them to do.
+These animals are often beaten until they fear their owners so that they do exactly what they want them to do.
 Some of them are drugged and babies are separated from their mothers.

 If tourists did their research, they would know that they should not ride elephants.
 Elephants’ spines aren’t supposed to support the weight of humans.